 - Scrollmap – how each visitor typically scrolls to the bottom of the page.

 A UX testing tool run by UsabilityHub, Five-second tests is a fantastic tool considering a budget.
-It has been designed to take a screenshot of the first impression of any visitor on a website.
+It has been designed to take a screenshot of the first impression of any visitor to a website.
 You need 5 seconds to run a test—the process is straightforward.
 The process is quite simple and comprises three steps:

 - Upload a screenshot with a simple question about functionality or design.